-7 Steps for Penetration Testing: Why Penetration Testing?
+7 Steps for Penetration Testing: Importance

-Last Updated on 3 months by Touhid
+Last Updated on 2 weeks by Touhid

 Penetration testing or pen testing is a type of security testing where cyber security specialists find out the vulnerabilities in an application, network, or server that attackers can exploit.
-In this post, we will focus on the steps for penetration testing and the required tools and techniques for penetration testing.

 Steps for Penetration Testing

-What are the steps for penetration testing?
-There are seven (07) stages of penetration testing to find out the vulnerabilities in an application.
 The main purpose of penetration testing is to identify all security vulnerabilities of a system such as applications, networks, servers, computers, and firewalls.

 To accomplish the penetration testing of a system, there are some sequential steps, which are as follows: